The Pros & Cons of Breastfeeding vs. Pumping

 Pumping is awesome.
 I’m a huge advocate of it, especially if you’re a working mom and won’t be staying home.
 The only real problem is that it can sometimes be a pain to pump at work.
 I struggled with it at first using a small manual pump until I broke down and looked around for something better.
 It’s not easy to pull off at work; you’ll probably need to do it during a break, so it needs to be both fast and discreet.
 Luckily, I think I’ve found what just might be the best breast pump for working moms!

-For most working moms, I think the Medela Pump in Style Advanced (click here to check price) by far the best breast pump for many reasons.
+For most working moms, I think the Medela Pump in Style Advanced (click here to check price on Amazon) by far the best breast pump for many reasons.
 This is the one I switched to and I didn’t regret it for a second.
 Sure, it’s a significant investment, but it’s well worth the price.
 It’s a double-electric pump, and it can run on either AA batteries or by plugging it into the wall, so you can use it wherever it’s most convenient.
 I used it in my office, but you could also use it in the car or anywhere else if you can.
 Running it on batteries is not quite as strong as using it plugged in, but it still works pretty well, and you can get about 15 pumping sessions out of a set of batteries.
 I’d recommend getting some rechargeable batteries to use along with it.